Mortgage Basics #Home Buying #Real Estate

 Split-level

-Split-level homes are a rather unique property type in Canada.
-While split levels are rarely built as new homes nowadays, they can still be found across the country and are seeing a resurgence in popularity as of late.
-Split levels come in many shapes and sizes with different layouts.
+Split-level homes are a unique property type in Canada.
+While they are rarely built as new homes nowadays, they can still be found across the country and have recently grown in popularity.
+Split levels come in many shapes and sizes and have different layouts.

 Generally, split levels include a main floor spread across different levels, e.g., interior steps.
-Split levels are designed to maximize vertical space and can include common features like low-pitched roofs, integrated garages, large living areas and family rooms, and a healthy amount of yard and patio space.
+Split levels are designed to maximize vertical space.
+They can include standard features like low-pitched roofs, integrated garages, large living areas and family rooms, and a healthy amount of yard and patio space.

 Duplex, Triplex, Fourplex

 A duplex is a building or house containing two apartments: a triplex three and a fourplex four.
-There’s some debate as to whether a duplex and semi-detached home are the same thing in Canada.
+There’s some debate about whether a duplex and semi-detached home are the same in Canada.
 While some describe semi-detached houses as side-by-side duplexes, others see duplexes strictly as a building containing two suites stacked one on top of another.

 Benchmark Home Prices in Canada

-The benchmark price of a Canadian home in January 2024 was $659,395, an increase of 7.6% year over year.
-Although the benchmark home price has increased, it has dropped month over month as high interest rates affect the market.
+The benchmark price of a Canadian home in January 2025 was $670,064, an increase of 1.1% year over year.
+However, although the benchmark home price has increased, it has dropped month over month as high interest rates continue to affect the market.

 Benchmark Home Prices in Canada’s 10 Largest Cities | ||

-If you’re looking to buy a home in Canada, the average price varies depending on the city you choose.
-For example, cities like Toronto, Vancouver, Brampton, and Mississauga have housing markets that are some of the most expensive places to buy real estate across all residential categories.
-Alberta has two standout markets, Calgary and Edmonton, some of Canada’s most affordable major cities for purchasing any property type.
+The average price of a home in Canada varies depending on the city you choose.
+For example, Toronto, Vancouver, and Mississauga have housing markets that are some of the most expensive places to buy real estate across all residential categories.
+Alberta has two standout markets: Calgary and Edmonton, some of Canada’s most affordable major cities for purchasing any property type.

 Home buying without the stress.